↖ Homepage of the site 'What to do with your life?'

 |

-Regarding social ambition, we can take as an example some of our Western social environments where we practice the cult of success.
-Indeed, there is a glorified image of the individual who succeeds by his own means, but the sociological reality is an amplification of nepotistic instincts to ensure the success of his offspring, therefore of the game of alliances, and of violence. social that results from it.
-This results in serious consequences in terms of stress for all individuals.
+Concerning social ambition, we can take as an example certain Western social environments where the cult of success is practiced.
+Indeed, they glorify an idealized image of the individual who succeeds through their own efforts, but the sociological reality is an amplification of nepotistic instincts to ensure the success of one's offspring, hence the game of alliances, and the social violence that follows.
+This leads to serious consequences in terms of stress for all individuals involved.

 |